 Concrete examples, simplified text, visual supports, breaking tasks into smaller components, using a variety of teaching approaches, and providing alternate ways for children to respond are some of the ways this can be achieved.

 Link activities to the child’s interests.

-Materials that cater to varying grip strength, mobility and hand-eye coordination can help include ALL kids, and computer-assisted instruction can also be helpful.
+Materials that cater to varying grip strength, mobility and hand-eye coordination can help include children of different abilities, and computer-assisted instruction can also be helpful.

-Provide instructions verbally and visually, demonstrate how to engage in a behaviour or activity, and engage children using a range of sensory stimuli.
+Provide instructions verbally and visually, demonstrate how to engage in a behaviour or activity, and engage children using a range of developmentally appropriate sensory stimuli.

 Allow a child to take the time they need to respond or engage in an activity.

 Check that you have a child’s attention when giving instructions, and check their understanding of those instructions.
 Reduce distractions through careful arrangement of the classroom and consideration of seating.